Ever since I was out of school, I fell in love with learning.

 c) Test (unexpected)

 We are good at saving articles and taking notes.
-But we need to spend equal (if not more) time practicing and training.
+But we need to spend equal (if not more) time practising and training.

 Learning is easy.
 It’s comfortable.
 You get the instant gratification of thinking about improving your life.
 But in reality, your life doesn’t improve unless you do something about it.